Personalised farewell ceremonies

 Crematorium ceremonies and burials

-Funeral ceremonies held in the more traditional settings of a crematorium or cemetery can be as formal or relaxed as you feel is appropriate, but keep time constraints in mind.
+Funeral ceremonies held in the more traditional settings of a crematorium or cemetery can be as formal or relaxed as you feel is appropriate, but bear time constraints in mind.

 I’ll work closely with your funeral director and venue staff to ensure the ceremony runs smoothly.